DataDog/documentation/content/en/service_management/workflows/trigger.md

 Each time the monitor threshold is hit, the monitor triggers a workflow run.

-<div class="alert alert-info">Scheduled and triggered workflows don't run automatically until you've published them.
-To publish the workflow, click <strong>Publish</strong> from the workflow's page.
+Scheduled and triggered workflows don't run automatically until you've published them.
+To publish the workflow, click **Publish** from the workflow's page.
 Published workflows accrue costs based on workflow executions.
-For more information, see the <a href="https://www.datadoghq.com/pricing/?product=workflow-automation#products">Datadog Pricing page</a>.</div>
+For more information, see the [Datadog Pricing page][11].

 ### Test a monitor trigger